August 24, 2023

 Converting A Road Bike To A Tri Bike.
 Should You Do It?

 If you’re a triathlete who wants to take your performance to the next level without making the large investment in a new Triathlon bike, you may be wondering how to tailor your road bike for triathlon.
 This can be a great way to optimize your bike for the specific demands of triathlon racing and gain a competitive edge.
 However, there are some important factors to consider when making this conversion, including the implications on bike fit.
-OVERVIEW How are Road and Triathlon Bikes Different Adapting a road bike Adding Aero Bars Adjusting Saddle Position Balancing Road and Triathlon Positions First and foremost, it’s important to understand that a road bike and a triathlon bike are not the same thing.
-Road bikes are designed to be versatile and suitable for a wide range of terrains and riding conditions, including navigating tight […]
+Here’s what we will go over in this post: How are road and triathlon bikes different Converting a road bike to a tri bike Adding aero bars Adjusting saddle position Triathlon bike fit considerations How are Road and Triathlon Bikes Different?
+First and foremost, it’s important to understand that a road bike and a triathlon bike are not the same thing.
+Road bikes […]